gitfrosh/maxima/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Backend
 This application is built with Solidity/Hardhat on EVM.
 It uses Alchemy (MUMBAI_URL, RINKEBY_URL, ..) and needs your PRIVATE_KEY for deploying.
+Make sure secrets are added to `.env` for local run
 #### `npm install`
 Install dependencies.